bryand4140/FORTRAN-Root-Finding-Toolbox/README.md

 - `fun_zero` - Finding the root of a single-valued function within a bounded interval
 - `poly_roots`- Finds the real and complex roots of an nth-degree polynomial

-Detailed documentation on how to use the codes is provided in the PDF "Roots User Guid.pdf."
+Detailed documentation on how to use the codes is provided in the PDF "FORTRAN_Roots_User_Guide.pdf"